Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 {{% rules-block id="action_claim" heading="Claim" %}}

 To claim a route, pay balloons from your inventory.
-They must be ...

-* The same type as the route
+* They must be the same type as the route
-* The same number as the length of the route ( = number of spaces)
+* And you must pay the same _number_ of them as the length of the route ( = number of spaces)

 Cross out the balloons paid from your inventory.
 Draw your icon in all claimed spaces.
 (A route can only be claimed once.)

 You can claim a route from _anywhere_---you don't need to be next to it.
-If you _are_ next to a route you just claimed, however, you are rewarded with one balloon of choice _or_ one extra inventory space.
+If you _are_ next to a route you just claimed, however, you are **rewarded** (see previous section).

 <!---
 @NOTE: This rule is pretty useless, right?